RPG-Paper-Maker/RPG-Paper-Maker/README.md

 Check out the [feathub](https://feathub.com/RPG-Paper-Maker/RPG-Paper-Maker) for voting for your favorite next coming soon feature or even proposing your own one!

 [![Feature Requests](http://feathub.com/RPG-Paper-Maker/RPG-Paper-Maker?format=svg)](http://feathub.com/RPG-Paper-Maker/RPG-Paper-Maker)

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!